1,2-Naphthoquinone

 1,2-Naphthoquinone or ortho-naphthoquinone is a polycyclic aromatic organic compound with formula C_{10}H_{6}O_{2}.
+It is classified as a 1,2-diketone as well as an ortho-quinone.
+More specifically, it is one of several naphthoquinones.

+Preparation and occurrence

-This yellow solid is prepared by oxidation of 1-amino-2-hydroxynaphthalene with ferric chloride.
+1,2-Naphthoquinone is produced commercially by air-oxidation of 1-naphthol in the presence of copper catalyst.
+A laboratory route involved oxidation of 1-amino-2-hydroxynaphthalene with ferric chloride.

-Occurrence

-This diketone (an ortho-quinone) is a metabolite of naphthalene.
+It is a metabolite of naphthalene.
 It arises from the naphthalene-1,2-oxide.

 It is also found in diesel exhaust particles.
-The accumulation of this toxic metabolite in rats from doses of naphthalene has been shown to cause eye damage, including the formation of cataracts.
+The accumulation of 1,2-naphthoquinone has been shown to damage the eyes of rats.